beastsaber/bsaber/src/collections/posts/the-beastsaber-mapping-awards.md

 ## What's Changing for 2025? <a href="#whats-changing" style="text-decoration:none;">🔗</a> {id$whats-changing}

-- [INSERT CHANGES HERE]
+- **New and updated categories** - We have a new "_Best Vivify Visuals_" lighting category, and have updated the "_Best Gimmick Map_" to "_Best Wildcard Map_".
+We've also made some minor text adjustments to the "_Modded Map of the Year_", and added a grace period for "_Rookie Mapper of the Year_".
+  - Best Vivify Visuals: This category takes custom experiences to a whole new level with jaw dropping art.
+Who needs gameplay when you have visuals like this.
+Chroma and Noodle are allowed but the focus is Vivify.
+  - Best Wildcard Map: This category shines a light on maps that explore beyond "normal" mapping.
+Cult classics, bending of mechanics, and different ways of thinking can be found here.
+This is the catch all category.
+Have something that is unique and doesn’t fit a category?
+Nominate it here!
+  - Modded Map of the Year: The best modded map of the year.
+Full stop.
+Combining the full power of Vivify, Noodle Extensions, Chroma, or any other gameplay or visual mods; this map using mods to truly capture and convey the music and/or alter the gameplay in mind-blowing ways.
+  - Rookie Mapper of the Year: The best up-and-coming mapper whose first map was released during the nomination period, now with the added grace period of 6 months leading up to the nomination period (June 1st 2024).
+Previously deleted maps count as first map releases.
+At most five maps can be from June 1st 2024-Dec 1st 2024.

-> The BeastSaber Mapping Awards relies on community donations to provide awards for community winners!
+> **The BeastSaber Mapping Awards relies on community donations to provide awards for community winners!
 If you want to help provide a steady form of support for The Beasties, please consider visiting our [**Patreon**](https://www.patreon.com/BeastSaberNews) and contributing to any tier!
-All contributions are appreciated! ❤️
+All contributions are appreciated!** ❤️

 <br />
 <br />